laripeanuts/radix-fullstack-challenge/README.md

 pnpm --filter backend run db:seed
 ```

+### Dev

-4. Run the following command to start the project:
+Run the following command to start the project as a dev environment:

 ```bash
 pnpm dev